ipa - Man Page

 All explicitly requested operations logged.
 Internal operations, initiated as part of execution of the explicitly requested IPA API calls, aren't logged.
 For HTTP end-point operations will be logged as performed by the '/mod_wsgi' executable binary.
 Remaining details can be inspected through the systemd journal as journald records execution context.
 See systemd.journal-fields(7) for details.

-The details of the individual logged messages can be explained with the help of retrieved with 'journalctl -o json-pretty'.
+The details of the individual logged messages can be explained with the help of journalctl -x command, while full set of logged properties can be retrieved with journalctl -o json-pretty.
 See journalctl(1) for details on the systemd journal viewer.

 Examples